 “Yeah he is,” Jason agreed.

 “So the point I’m trying to make,” father continued, “is that no matter how high up the ladder someone is, no one is immune to incompetency.
-Some people just know how to present themselves well, and that’s it.”
+Some people just know how to present themselves well, fool the right people, and that’s it.”

-“Yeah, I see what you’re saying, but I really think the people I’m working for are too smart for that,” Jason reassured.
-“They’re even bringing in some new investors, that can only mean things are looking up.
+“Yeah, I see what you’re saying, but I really think the people I’m working for are too smart for that,” Jason replied.
+“They’re even bringing in some new investors, and that can only mean things are looking up.
 Investors aren’t going to gamble their money on something with no future.”

 “Maybe so, but remember, we had a stock market crash just a couple of years ago,” father reminded.

-Jason tried to remember when that happened.
+Jason tried to remember the crash.
 “Seems like we’ve recovered.”

 Father laughed.
 “Aw hell, you know what you’re doing.”